Meet The Team

 MA, CCC-SLP

 Cierra has experience in several pediatric and adult settings with clients ranging from preschool to geriatric populations.
-Settings have included a vast range of abilities and cultures in the public and nonpublic schools, workplace readiness sites, private practice and home health across the Bay Area, San Diego and Hawaii.
-Cierra has participated in the Picture Exchange Communication System (PECS) workshop, as well as multiple seminars and continuing education classes focused on pediatric populations.
-Cierra’s clinical strengths include augmentative and alternative communication, preschool to school age receptive and expressive language delays, literacy skills as well as phonology and articulation disorders.
-Other areas of practice include cognition, Selective Mutism, fluency disorders, pragmatic language and Childhood Apraxia of Speech (CAS).
-Cierra adores working and laughing with children while focusing on functional skills to maximize generalization and benefits of therapy.
-With a personal family connection, Cierra truly understands the importance of family-clinician relationships and collaboration across disciplines and environments.
+Settings have included a vast range of abilities and cultures in public and nonpublic schools, workplace readiness sites, private practice, and home health across the Bay Area, San Diego, and Hawaii.
+Cierra has completed advanced training focused on early intervention (Hanen) as well as childhood apraxia of speech (DTTC, PROMPT).
+She has participated in the Picture Exchange Communication System (PECS) workshop, as well as multiple seminars and continuing education courses focused on pediatric populations.
+Along with early language development and childhood apraxia of speech, Cierra’s clinical interests also include augmentative and alternative communication, preschool language delays, literacy skills as well as phonology and articulation disorders.
+Other areas of practice include cognition, Selective Mutism, fluency disorders, and pragmatic language.
+Cierra adores working and laughing with children while focusing on functional skills to maximize the generalization and benefits of therapy.
+With a personal family connection, Cierra truly understands and values the importance of family-clinician relationships and collaboration across disciplines and environments.

 EDUCATION